celine-lee/unnatural_language_processing_replication/README.md

 Therefore, we do the same, using SentenceTransformers's 'all-MiniLM-L12-v2' model and sklearn's cosine_similarity metric.
 The paper is unclear on how they obtain the set of synthetic utterances <img src="https://render.githubusercontent.com/render/math?math=\widetilde\mathcal{X}">, so I tried a couple techniques, all documented below:
 - save all synthetic utterances from training into <img src="https://render.githubusercontent.com/render/math?math=\widetilde\mathcal{X}">
 - save all synthetic utterances from training and test into <img src="https://render.githubusercontent.com/render/math?math=\widetilde\mathcal{X}">
-- save all synthetic utterances from training and programmatically augment each example with argument and function flips, according to the grammar files
+- save all synthetic utterances from training and programmatically augment each example with argument flips of matching type, according to the grammar files

 ## Results
 | Model         | Train data | Program Accuracy | (w test) | (w augment) | (w test & augment) | Synth Utterance Accuracy | (w test)  | (w augment) | (w test & augment)| Paper Accuracy|